ethan-ck/Alexandria/PC  Hardware Management/Inside the Cell.md

 			- Allows cell to cell adhesion and communication

 - Several hundred different cell types make up the human body
+- Stem cells have the potential to divide almost indefinitely to produce a variety of cell types (Family Guy)
 -